aurimontem/phs/week_2/README.md

 -------------------

 Ensure you are in the `week_2` directory with `pwd`.
 Now we're going to examine the contents of the file `othello.txt` with command-line tools.
+Spoiler alert for anyone who hasn't read Othello...
 We will:
 + Estimate how many lines Othello has, and how many Lodovico has
 + Print out the first sentence of each of Othello's lines
 + See how many times Othello's name is called in the play